 All persons in a service or employment relationship at JLU are considered employees.
 Student assistants are only taken into account if they are required to work on site, i.e. at the workplace, regularly and not just for a few hours.
 Visiting lecturers ("Lehrbeauftragte"), persons with a contract for works and services (Werksvertrag), scholarship holders and emeriti are not included in this group of persons.

-Self-tests can only be a single component to create additional security.
+Please note: Self-tests can only be a single component to create additional security.
 Irrespective of this, it is still essential - for one's own protection and for the protection of others - to observe the hygiene and distance regulations (thorough hand washing, disinfection, keeping a distance of at least 1.5 metres from each other), to wear medical masks (unless medical masks are compulsory to wear anyway) and air rooms regularly.
-The above-mentioned protective measures and hygiene concepts at JLU are fundamentally suitable for preventing infections, as the comparatively low number of cases at JLU to date have also shown.
-However, even minor negligence and contacts that are more fleeting can lead to increased infections, especially in view of the much more contagious virus variants.

 What do I do if my test result is positive?